Your Roommate Tests Positive

 - You will be contacted by the Raleigh County Health Department and the Dean of Students Office and provided quarantine guidelines and medical guidance.

 - A representative from Housing and Residence Life will contact you to provide resources for your personal and care needs.
-This CARE Team will work to alert your instructors to receive notice that you will not be able to attend in-person classes due to a COVID-19 related matter.

 - Your Residence Hall Coordinator will be notified that you have a COVID-19 related situation that requires you to quarantine, and they will be provided with information that can be helpful to you and your peers around you.